ibm-cloud-docs/schematics/lamp-usecase.md

 2. Ensure the {{site.data.keyword.containerlong_notm}} instance is in running state.
 For more information,  about creating VPC cluster, see [Creating a VPC Generation 2 compute cluster](/docs/containers?topic=containers-getting-started#vpc-gen2-gs).

 3. Create a {{site.data.keyword.bpshort}} action file `action.json` by using the action definition.
-You need to specify the {{site.data.keyword.cloud_notm}} resource inventory, Bastion host public IP, {{site.data.keyword.cloud_notm}} inventory host groups, and SSH key.
+You need to specify the {{site.data.keyword.cloud}} resource inventory, Bastion host public IP, {{site.data.keyword.cloud_notm}} inventory host groups, and SSH key.
 For more information, about the steps to create the action definition, see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).

    When the action is successful the job is created, you can view the settings and job option to view the  details of the execution.
   {: note}